Oxydoras niger: Ecology

-Oxydoras niger occurs over mud in streams and lakes.
-It is known from temperatures ranging from 24–29.8 °C (75–85.6 °F), pH range of 5–9, and an alkalinity range of 42–142.
+Oxydoras niger lives over mud in streams and lakes.
+They have been found in water with temperatures ranging from 24 to 29.8 °C, a pH range of 5–9, and an alkalinity range of 42–142.
 It is known to form schools.
 This species feeds on detritus, chironomid and ephemeropteran larvae, and crustaceans.
+They are often found in large freshwater lakes and flooded basins during the rainy season, returning to their main river as these flooded areas recede.
+They are native to the Amazon River and have been found on the East Coast of South America.
+Due to the Amazon River being so large and their habitat increasing during rainy seasons, they have dispersed across wide areas.
+This has allowed them to survive successfully despite struggling with reproduction.

 In the aquarium

 Oxydoras niger is a popular aquarium fish species.
 In the hobby, it goes by many names, including black talking catfish, razorback catfish, mother of snails catfish, ripsaw catfish and black doradid.
-This species grows to a large size and are often bought by unsuspecting aquarists when small.
-They will rapidly outgrow smaller tanks, so the aquarium should be as large as possible.
-O. niger is especially light shy and should be provided with sheltered areas to hide.
+This species grows to a large size and is often bought by unsuspecting aquarists when small.
+They rapidly outgrow smaller tanks, so the aquarium should be as large as possible.
+O. niger are especially light shy and should be provided with sheltered areas to hide.
 Although these fish are peaceful, very small tankmates are still at risk of being eaten.
 This species readily accepts prepared foods.
 O. niger has not been bred under aquarium conditions.

+Behavior

+There have not been many studies on this species as to how they behave in the wild, although it is evident they require cover to feel comfortable.
+They have rarely been spotted freely swimming, often hiding for most of their daily life.
+Studies have observed that around two-thirds of the fish in the wild were found in the daytime, which contradicts studies done on them in captivity.
+It was observed that they would not venture from their cover, despite how dark their environments were.
+Behavior may vary with age as older individuals in captivity have been seen roaming their cages regardless of light or cover.
+Whether this is due to them realizing there are no predators in captivity or is just unusual behavior from isolation is unknown.